tclin0122/openEMS_docker/Readme.md

-# Docker Image for GUI Applications with XQuartz
+# Docker Image for openEMS

 ## Overview
-This Docker image provides an environment for running `openEMS` with graphic using X11.
-Develop the Python code to do the EM simulation in the `src` directory.
+This Docker image provides an environment for running `openEMS` with graphic using X11. openEMS is a free and open electromagnetic field solver using the FDTD method.
+Develop your Python code in the `src` directory to develop locally and execute inside a containerized environment.

 ## Project Structure